 Testing Staging Environment

 This guide walks through testing a staging environment deployed on your own infrastructure.
-You'll use group webhooks with a commitSha to trigger tests after deployment and get results as GitHub commit check runs.
+You will use a saved Staging environment and a signed group webhook to trigger tests after deployment.
+Results always appear in TesterArmy and can also appear as a GitHub Check Run when GitHub is connected.

 Prerequisites